scarioscia/scarioscia.github.io/service/index.md

 I was awarded a 2021 **[Institutional Enhancement Grant](https://ctei.jhu.edu/programs-and-services/instructional-enhancement-grant-program)** from the Johns Hopkins Center for Teaching Excellence & Innovation along with [Dylan Taylor](https://dtaylo95.github.io/), another grad student in my lab.
 We used this support to develop a computational approach for designing CRISPR reagents, which was implemented as a five-week module in the Fall 2021 and Spring 2022 sections of the Developmental Genetics Lab course for undergraduates.

-We've updated these resources to offer a standalone module for anyone interested in learning and using Python; checkout our GitHub **[here](https://github.com/dtaylo95/A-Computational-Approach-to-CRISPR-Reagent-Design)**.
+We've updated these resources to offer a standalone module for anyone interested in learning and using Python; check out our **[GitHub](https://github.com/dtaylo95/A-Computational-Approach-to-CRISPR-Reagent-Design)**.
 Together, the notebooks form the foundation of a program to generate CRISPR reagents for any target sequence and any tag modification.

 <br />